martimo0/ESP32-Web-Server/README.md

 After purchasing a starter kit for the ESP32 I found this online tutorial to create a basic web server that will control LEDS utilising Wi-Fi and a web server so I decided to document this.

 I began with setting up the Arduino IDE which I will be using to upload code to the ESP32 via a USB-C cable.
 Afterwards I ran the classic Blink test which already had a preorganised sketch within the Arduino IDE itself.
 I only had to change it so that the 2nd blue LED would light up on the ESP32 (given the red LED already lights up as it's plugged in).
+The test was successful so i moved on with the web server.
 The Blink INO file is also added.

 Afterwards I followed the guide to set up the circuit specifically using this image: